dearnav/Projects/Readme.md

-This repo is created for the projects
+This repo is created for the projects.